Dancing mania: Outbreaks

 The earliest-known outbreak of dancing mania occurred in the 7th century.
 One of the earliest-known incidents occurred sometime in the 1020s in Bernburg, where 18 peasants began singing and dancing around a church, disturbing a Christmas Eve service.

 Further outbreaks occurred during the 13th century, including one in 1237 in which a large group of children travelled from Erfurt to Arnstadt (about 20 km), jumping and dancing all the way, in marked similarity to the legend of the Pied Piper of Hamelin, a legend that originated around the same time.
 Another incident, in 1278, involved about 200 people dancing on a bridge over the River Meuse resulting in its collapse.
 Many of the survivors were restored to full health at a nearby chapel dedicated to St. Vitus.
 The first major outbreak of the mania occurred between 1373 and 1374, with incidents reported in England, Germany and the Netherlands.

 On 24 June 1374, one of the biggest outbreaks began in Aachen, before spreading to other places such as Cologne, Flanders, Franconia, Hainaut, Metz, Strasbourg, Tongeren, Utrecht, and regions and countries such as Italy and the Duchy of Luxemburg.
 Further episodes occurred in 1375 and 1376, with incidents in France, Germany, and the Netherlands, and in 1381, there was an outbreak in Augsburg.
 Further incidents occurred in 1418 in Strasbourg, where people fasted for days and the outbreak was possibly caused by exhaustion.
 In another outbreak, in 1428 in Schaffhausen, a monk danced to death and, in the same year, a group of women in Zürich were reportedly in a dancing frenzy.

 Another of the most extensive outbreaks occurred in July 1518, in Strasbourg (see Dancing plague of 1518), where a woman began dancing in the street, and between 50–400 people joined her.
 Further incidents occurred during the 16th century when the mania was at its peak: in 1536 in Basel, involving a group of children; and in 1551 in Anhalt, involving just one man.
 In the 17th century, incidents of recurrent dancing were recorded by professor of medicine Gregor Horst, who noted:

-Several women who annually visit the chapel of St. Vitus in Drefelhausen ... dance madly all day and all night until they collapse in ecstasy.
-In this way they come to themselves again and feel little or nothing until the next May, when they are again ... forced around St. Vitus' Day to betake themselves to that place ... [o]ne of these women is said to have danced every year for the past twenty years, another for a full thirty-two.
+Several women who annually visit the chapel of Saint Vitus in Drefelhausen ... dance madly all day and all night until they collapse in ecstasy.
+In this way they come to themselves again and feel little or nothing until the next May, when they are again ... forced around Saint Vitus' Day to betake themselves to that place ... [o]ne of these women is said to have danced every year for the past twenty years, another for a full thirty-two.

 According to John Waller, although numerous incidents were recorded, the best documented cases are the outbreaks of 1374 and 1518, for which there is abundant contemporary evidence.